ralphbean/tos-rit-projects-seminar/doc/hw/bigfix.rst

  - Snippets of any relevant IRC conversations.

 You will be graded on your post and the explanation of your process.
-Extra credit for super epic patches.
+Extra kudos (but not extra credit) for super epic patches.